Looking for some easy fall decor? Here are 21 ideas for decorating with pinecones for your fall and Christmas decor (and they are free).

 Pinecones make the best decorating accessory for fall.
 When I made these DIY wood slice branches and decorated the kitchen island with pinecones, I started thinking about all the ways I’ve decorated with pinecones over the years.
 So I did a little research and dug into the Thistlewood archives and found almost two dozen pinecone decor ideas.

-And so, in no particular order, here are 21 ideas for decorating with pinecones.
+So, in no particular order, here are 21 ideas for decorating with pinecones.

 21 ideas for decorating with pinecones